gmansillo/Firedrive/README.md

 All bugs, feature requests, pull requests, feedback, etc., are welcome.
 If you encountered an error, [create an issue](https://github.com/gmansillo/simple/issues/new).

 If you liked Simple File Manager or you found it useful for your purposes, you can help me rating it on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
-Extension Directory</a>.
+Extension Directory</a> :heart: